 There are a lot of things for kids to do at the Georgetown Carnival in Seattle (and things for adults who like to act like kids, too).
 Tim and I had fun reliving our childhood by playing the various carnival games.
 The games were classic!
 We’re talking ring toss, wheel of fortune, duck pond fishin’ hole, milk bottle and more.
 Carnival games cost only one ticket (or 50-cents) to play.
 We also saw clowns and people dressed up in funky outfits walking around on stilts.
 It really felt like a true carnival.

 There were also a bunch of different art booths at the Georgetown Carnival.
 Tim and I were shocked to learn it was free to participate in many of the activities.
 That’s right!
 It was free to make our own masterpiece at the Georgetown Carnival in Seattle!
 We jumped at the chance to make a painting.
 This wasn’t your average painting though.
 We actually used a catapult to fling paint on the canvas.
 It was awesome, messy and not as easy as you might think.
-You can watch our Vine video to get a better visual.
 I actually missed the canvas a few times — catapulting the paint too far or not far enough.
 The hard work was worth it though, because the final painting turned out pretty good!
 I’m going to hang it in my office at work.

 The Georgetown Carnival in Seattle also showcased a lot of music and performances throughout the day.
 We saw a brass band jam on stage, and we also watched a group of kids performing circus acts and acrobats.
 Belly dancing, a drum band, and a DJ were also set to hit the carnival stage later in the day.
 It was a great mix of music and performances, so everyone is sure to see something they enjoy.

 We are so thankful Brittany told us to check out the Georgetown Carnival.
-We had a blast!
 We had no idea what to expect, but we loved getting to know the Georgetown community better.
-We walked away with big smiles and a beautiful piece of art.
+And we walked away with big smiles and a “beautiful” piece of art.
 I think the Georgetown Merchants Association achieved exactly what they set out to do by showcasing the fun neighborhood in south Seattle.